LeemanGeophysicalLLC/DualInstAmplifier/README.md

 To provide an easy way to buffer, amplify, and filter analog signals.
-This is a common problem in prototyping and laboratory settings where instrumentation is often tested, changed, reconfigured, etc. This instrumetation grade product is built around the INA128 amplifier.
+This is a common problem in prototyping and laboratory settings where instrumentation is often tested, changed, reconfigured, etc. This instrumentation grade product is built around the INA128 amplifier.

 ## Purchasing